cindywongdev/capstone-frontend/README.md

 #### User Stories
 ##### Provider Accounts
-- AAU, I can login and logout to my account as a providing restaurant.
+- AAU, I can login to and logout from my account as a providing restaurant.
 - AAU, I can see a list of available foods from all restaurants.
 - AAU, I can see a list of available foods from my own restaurant.
 - AAU, I can see a specific food from a specific restaurant.
 - AAU, I can create a new food listing.
 - AAU, I can update a food listing.
 - AAU, I can delete a food listing.
+- AAU, I can view requests for my food listings.
+- AAU, I can accept or deny these requests, and the amount will reflect on my listing.
+- AAU, the listing will be deemed expired when either 1) the food has expired or 2) all the food has been given away.
+- AAU, I can reopen an expired listing if someone did not come pick up their requested food.

 ##### Food Seeker Accounts
-- AAU, I can login and logout to my account as an organization/individual seeking food.
+- AAU, I can login to and logout from my account as an organization/individual seeking food.
 - AAU, I can see a list of available foods from all restaurants.
 - AAU, I can see a specific food from a specific restaurant.
-- AAU, I can contact the providing restaurant.
+- AAU, I can request food from the providing restaurant.

 #### Wireframes
 ##### Mobile